 Meanwhile, I have been on the other end of the table trying to hire a freelancer, and many have just sat there waiting for me to tell them about the job, without having a single question to ask me about why I want the work done that way.
 That doesn’t look good!
 Always ask questions – not just to show you are interested, but because you are actually curious!

 Don’t be afraid to talk about payment terms, and be firm.

 When I first started out, I was very “green”, and so desperate to close every potential client that I did not press them enough for details about whether they would be able to pay me on time, what time of the month they usually paid clients, and making a confirmation payment mandatory before work started on the first project.
 Have black-and-white payment terms, but don’t just expect to read it in the fine print of a quotation – bring it up again in conversation (not in the first meeting but when you get close to talking details).

 Chasing people down for money is one of the most stressful and time-sucking things you can do as a freelancer, and the best way to not do that is to learn to spot a bad paymaster.
-There isn’t a checklist of telltale signs, but if a person takes forever to even respond to one email (without any apology whatsoever), or if the person seems that they aren’t on top of their accounts (for instance, if they haven’t even seen your invoice or realized that you’ve sent it in).
+There isn’t a checklist of telltale signs, but if a person takes forever to even respond to one email (without any apology whatsoever), or if the person seems that they aren’t on top of their accounts (for instance, if they haven’t even seen your Invoice Templates or realised that you’ve sent it in).

 There are times people forget, but usually, people are apologetic about it.
 Someone who couldn’t care less about whether you get paid does not respect your services as a freelancer, and as a result, over time you will not be able to add much value to them.